 Ellen Lloyd - AncientPages.com - The Tuxtla statuette is a strange ancient artifact left by a culture we still know very little about.
 Who was this bullet-shaped being with wings wearing a duckbill mask?
-Is the undeciphered script on the statuette some sort of charm or magical incantation?
+Is the undeciphered script on the statuette some charm or magical incantation?

 A side view of the Tuxtla Statuette.
 Credit: Wikipedia